nzkritik/omarchy-okonomi/README.md

 * Reboot your system and enjoy

 ### ToDo list:
-[*] configure install script to provide more flexible options for installs
+[ ] configure install script to provide more flexible options for installs
-[ ] Add more software and categories for simple navigation
+  [X] organise the install scripts into categories and shift them to a sub-folder
+    [X] Web Browsers
+    [X] Creativity Apps
+    [ ] Torrent Apps
+    [ ] Development Apps
+    [ ] File Management Apps
+    [ ] System Tools/Utilities
+    [ ] System Tweaks
+  [X] provide options to install only certain categories of apps/configs
+[ ] Structure the install flow to allow for minimal changes or very  tweaked installs [ ] Add more custom apps/configs as I find them
 [ ] Do better testing to ensure installation doesn't break

 ### References: